-In the last four years, 75% of our spending has gone to PTSA sponsored staff positions at Bryant.
+In the last 5 years, 75% of our spending goes to PTSA sponsored staff positions at Bryant.

-For this Fiscal Year (2021-2022), to support the return to in-person learning with a reduced budget, we are continuing to support:
+For the previous Fiscal Year (2021-2022), to support the return to in-person learning we provided:

-- Enrichment opportunities in the arts, music, technology, and library
+- Enrichment opportunities in art, music, technology, and library

 - Classroom assistance, supplies, and field trip support